Located in subregion/area: Côte des Blancs / Val du Petit Morin

 - Yveline Prat (RM), has 20 ha of vineyards in the Côte des Bars, Sézannais, Chézy-sur-Marne, and Vert-Toulon with 40% Chardonnay (mainly in Vert-Toulon), 30% Pinot Meunier, and 30% Pinot Noir.
 The vintage Champagne is composed of 60% Chardonnay, 20% Pinot Noir, and 20% Pinot Meunier (refera to the 2008 vintage).
 A video with images from the 2014 vintage can be found below.
-Also sells Champagnes under the brand:
+The company name is Prat Vert-Toulon with an address in Vertus.
+Also sells Champagnes under/for the brands:

 - Georges de la Chapelle, which is positioned as a more exclusive range.
 The vintage Champagne is composed of 60-65% Chardonnay, 20% Pinot Noir, and 15-20% Pinot Meunier (refers to the 2004 and 2006 vintages, with 60% and 65% Ch).

 - Comte de la Fortelle, a MA = marque d’acheteur, buyer’s own brand, which belongs to a company in Metz.
 The labels are decorated by a prancing stallion (étalon).

 Comment: It is not certain that the list is complete.

 When bottles are sold directly by a cooperative the producer status is given as CM = coopérative de manipulation, as opposed to RC when sold by a cooperative member under their own name.